 If you’re planning to paint pieces that are eight foot or more, you will need to get yourself a giant frame.
 If you have difficulty finding one, a H-frame would be your next best bet.
 Giant easels are extra strong, extra sturdy and can be bulky and heavy - not so great for transporting.
 That being said, the Mabef M32 Giant Field Easel, which holds work up to 200cm, is designed for outdoor drawing, sketching and painting and comes with a leather carry handle for easier transporting.
 Made of the very best beechwood, it’s durable, long-lasting and 100% recyclable.

 Like the name suggests, a tabletop frame is ideally placed on top of a desk or table and is suitable for small-scale projects.
 Since they don’t take up a lot of room, they can be easily transported and stored away.
-Some tabletop designs also feature storage boxes, such as the Jasart Bamboo Storage Box Easel, which is suitable for canvases up to 85cm.
+Some tabletop designs also feature storage boxes, such as the Jasart Bamboo Box Easel.

 If you plan on painting a lot of both small and large pieces, a hybrid easel is worth the investment.
 Use as a tabletop easel when required and then simply convert it back to a normal size A-frame.
 Essentially, you get the best of both worlds.